olli-70/docker-certbot-ionos-dns/README.md

 # docker-certbot-ionos-dns
-running certbot scheduled by cron to create/update Let's encrypt certificates using dns challange with ionos
+Simple container to regularly generate or renew Let's Encrypt certificates via cron with the DNS challange at ionos hosted domains